The Most Valuable Crypto Companies in 2026, Ranked and Explained

 ESTIMATED VALUATIONS OF MAJOR CRYPTO COMPANIES (MARCH 2026)

 Sources: Forbes, Fortune, CoinDesk, CNBC, CompaniesMarketCap.
-Valuations are point-in-time estimates and fluctuate.
+Valuations are point-in-time estimates.
 Private company valuations reflect last confirmed funding rounds or secondary market transactions.

 What About the Next Tier?

 Below the top 10, the picture becomes murkier.
-Companies like Alchemy (developer tools, $10.5 billion valuation from 2022), Fireblocks (institutional custody, $8 billion from 2022), StarkWare (Ethereum L2 scaling, $8 billion from 2022), FalconX (prime brokerage, estimated $8 billion from 2022), and KuCoin (exchange, $10 billion from 2022) all have valuations anchored to funding rounds that are now three years old.
+Companies like Alchemy ($10.5 billion valuation from 2022), Fireblocks ($8 billion from 2022), StarkWare ($8 billion from 2022), and FalconX ($8 billion from 2022) all have valuations anchored to funding rounds that are now three years old.
 In a market that has seen dramatic swings since then, these numbers may not reflect current reality.
-Some may have grown significantly.
-Others may have contracted.

 Several frequently cited names also require caveats.
 OpenSea, once valued at $13.3 billion during the 2022 NFT boom, has seen its implied secondary market valuation drop to as low as $7.5 billion as NFT trading volumes declined by over 90% from their peaks.
-Gemini, the Winklevoss-founded exchange, went public in 2025 at $28 per share but now trades below its offering price at around $18, significantly compressing its market cap.
+Gemini went public in 2025 at $28 per share but now trades below its offering price at around $18.
 And NEAR Protocol, while sometimes included in "crypto company" rankings, is a blockchain protocol, not a company.
 Its token FDV is not comparable to a corporate valuation.

 What This Ranking Reveals About the Crypto Industry